KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

     It's a very bad idea to ``WAIT`` during the execution of the expression in a LOCK WHEELSTEERING.
 See the note in the next section below.

+.. global:: WHEELSTEERINGPID

+   :access: Get/Set
+   :type: :struct:`PIDLoop`

+   The PIDLoop used to control wheelsteering.
+Can be used to optimize steering performance and eliminate steering oscillations on some vessels.

 Don't 'WAIT' or run slow script code during cooked control calculation
 ----------------------------------------------------------------------